TEAMuP-dev/audacitorch/README.md

 # audacitorch

-This package contains utilities for prepping PyTorch audio models for use in Audacity.
-More specifically, it provides abstract classes for you to wrap your waveform-to-waveform and waveform-to-labels models (see the [Deep Learning for Audacity](https://interactiveaudiolab.github.io/project/audacity) website to learn more about deep learning models for audacity).
+This package contains utilities for prepping PyTorch audio models for use with the tensorjuce framework.

+More specifically, it provides abstract classes for you to wrap your waveform-to-waveform.

 ## Table of Contents
 - [Downloading Audacity with Deep Learning](#download)